Skip to main content

 - Current MIT faculty, students and staff have priority access to physical, electronic, and staff resources.

-- All users must abide by the Libraries Guidelines for Use and Computer Use Policy.
+- All users must abide by the Library use policy.

 The Libraries provide limited in-person reference and telephone assistance to visitors: